amackera/boltz/index.md

 ---
 {% include JB/setup %}

-After working for quite some time in icognito mode, we have decided to finally officially launch our ***Boltz Systems Ltc.*** corporate web page.
+After working for quite some time in incognito mode, we have decided to finally officially launch our ***Boltz Systems Ltc.*** corporate web page.

 Over the next several weeks, expect some updates about our progress in the